AMillionDriver/Dowloader/README.md

    npm run dev
    ```

-The backend server will run on http://localhost:5000
+The backend server will run on http://localhost:5000.
+A `/health` endpoint is
+available for quick status checks.

 ### Frontend